Hongongo/Bamazon/README.md

 ## How can I use it?
 To run this app you need an MySQL graphic interface (preferably) to run the schema and seeds located in the 'db' directory.

-With the database and seeds set up you can go into the terminal in the project directory and run one of the following command depending on your needs:
+With the database and seeds set up you can go into the terminal in the project directory and run one of the following commands depending on your needs:

 ##### Customer module:
 * *node bamazonCustomer.js* - You can see and buy products-

+##### Customer module:
+* *node bamazonManager.js* - You can see all the products, all low inventory products, update the stock quantity of a product and add a new product.

 ## Built With
 * [NodeJs](https://nodejs.org/en/)